erupt321/ruptchat/README.md

 	on this addon for all ingame text, which not even
 	I trust fully yet.
 If in doubt just unpause it again.

-	I've already seen some events like Domain Invasion have issues because of this option and preventing some npc interactions like turning in trial weapons.